sosuisen/git-documentdb/docs/git-documentdb.alldocsoptions.md

 - sub\_directory: Only get the documents under the specified sub directory.

 - recursive: Get documents recursively from all sub directories.
 Default is false.

+- collection\_path: If set, specified directories are omitted from the a filepath in a document id.
+See [Collection](./git-documentdb.collection.md)<!-- -->.